d-bl/GroundForge-help/docs/transform/spider/index.md

 ### Step 1.6

 ![][snab3-06]
-Draw a rectangle around a repeating area, here indicated in blue.
+Draw a rectangle around a repeating area, here indicated in <span style="color:blue">blue</span>.
 The rectangle with contents is called a “tile”.

 Please note: